All Episodes

 That's not a guarantee.

-All right, God, you people.
+All right, God, you people, right?

 Alex Trusk contrapoints does not want the migrant philosophy tube in her neighborhood.

-Apparently she is very hands on.
+Apparently, she is very hands-on.

 Yes, I'm very well aware.

-Sigil Stone seventeen says Harry's information is out of date.
+Sigilstone 17 says, Harry's information is out of date.

 Well, I suppose it would smell foul if he just spends all day shitting himself.